French election: Euro jumps as Macron emerges as front runner

 Losing its second biggest member could spell the end of the eurozone, and tip the region into recession, economists had warned before the vote.

-Analysts say the fact that opinion polls consistently called a Macron-Le Pen run-off could also boost market confidence because the polls suggest Macron should win easily in a second round.
+Analysts say the fact that opinion polls had consistently predicted a Macron-Le Pen run-off could also boost market confidence because the polls suggest Macron should win easily in a second round.

 "That's what the foreign exchange market is going to trade off in the days ahead and indeed is already doing," said Kit Juckes, strategist at Societe Generale.
 "The euro is on its way up and risk assets and currencies are heaving a sigh of relief."